jrb28/jrb28.github.io/index.md

 layout: default
 ---

-This site contains examples of my analytics projects and materials I have created for my analytics courses.
-Follow the links below for detailed descriptions.
+Follow the links below to see examples of my analytics projects and materials I have created for my analytics courses.

 - [Time Series Decomposition](./projectTemplate.md)
 - [Python List Comprehension](./projectTemplate.md)